- How do I register my child for Mill Valley Soccer?

 What are the requirements to coach a team?

-MVSC requires all coaches to have at least an "F" level license, attend a Positive Coaching Alliance (PCA) clinic, or attend an equivalent approved coaching clinic offered before each season.
+MVSC feels it is helpful that all coaches have at least an "F" level license, attend a Positive Coaching Alliance (PCA) clinic, or attend an equivalent approved coaching clinic offered before each season.
 MVSC typically hosts several clinic options in late August or early September, near the start of the season.
 Check the calendar for clinic dates.
+All coaches and assistants must complete a US Club Background Check every two years.

 What coaching education resources does MVSC offer?